 - To qualify as a charitable donation, a conservation agreement must be permanent.
 A landowner should get professional financial planning and legal advice before making such a major donation.

-- Congress recently passed a law to enhance the tax benefits of protecting private land by donating or arranging for the bargain sale of a voluntary conservation agreement.
-If you are interested in this option for your land, please contact The Kestrel Trust for more information
+- Congress passed a law to enhance the tax benefits of protecting private land by donating or arranging for the bargain sale of a voluntary conservation agreement.
+If you are interested in this option for your land, please contact us for more information

-To learn more about protecting your land with a voluntary conservation agreement, call Kestrel Land Trust at 413-549-0197 or e-mail firstname.lastname@example.org.
+To learn more about protecting your land, call Kestrel Land Trust at 413-549-0197 or e-mail email@example.com.